The wet Monday asphalt was still smoking when a silver shape glided into our lot.

 Over 100 hand-picked quality vehicles in stock.
 Every car comes with warranty and pre-delivery inspection.

 What Is the R35?
-Seventeen Years of “Godzilla”
+Eighteen Years of “Godzilla”

 For most cars, that means museum status.
 The R35 disagrees.
-Nissan has refined it every model year and is still building new ones in 2025 — a feat virtually no other supercar can claim.
+Nissan refined it every model year and kept it in production until August 26, 2025, when the very last unit — a Premium edition T-spec finished in Midnight Purple — rolled off the line at the Tochigi plant.
+Eighteen years and roughly 48,000 cars later, the R35 era closed.
 The example pictured here is a post-2017 facelift, with the V-motion grille, the larger 8-inch infotainment screen, and the redesigned interior.
 It is the mature, polished version of the platform.

 Ultimate Metal Silver — Not Just “Silver”